Lala was

 Breathe

-'A' fruitful cropping of ideas diluted into a palatable, interchangeable rendering of sustenance.
+'A' fruitful cropping of ideas diluted into a palatable rendering of none.
 No more fulfilling than an alphabet of to-do's.

 Pour 'a' vase into a flask and watch the Balearic blooms sprout and prosper.
-A promise of a moment, popping off into endless humour.
+A promise of a moment, popping off into endless fun.

 —— some days I feel like a leopard moving at tortoise pace and other days I feel like a tortoise moving at leopard pace.